Step 5: Choose a Business Name and Have it Approved

 If you need help coming up with a great business name, Small Business BC offers some tips on how to get the perfect name.

 It’s a good idea to have a first, second and third choice for your business name, just in case the name you want is not available.
 You can do some preliminary research for potential conflicts by looking through telephone listings, business directories or similar publications.
-You can also search for existing names on the BC Corporate Registry to see if the name you’ve selected has already been registered.
+You can also search for existing names on the BC Registry Services to see if the name you’ve selected has already been registered.

 You can download the Name Approval Request form.
 The form also includes guidelines for choosing a name.